The following information draws on 30+ years of working with manufacturers on how they can encourage distributors to submit POS data.

 8. Eliminate Uncertainty via Partner Portal

-Providing distributors with a cloud-based portal—that gives them detailed visibility into the information they are reporting—is also a great way to ease the apprehension associated with submitting critical customer data.
+Providing distributors with a cloud-based portal is a great way to ease the apprehension associated with submitting critical customer data.
 This gives distributors more context surrounding why POS reporting serves their best interest, as it can provide insight into:

 - How their orders are being processed in real-time

-- How discounts are being applied in real-time
+- The way discounts are being applied in real-time

 - How incentives are being paid in real-time